-Sven Sommer; Universitat Tübingen, Germany, Fall 2015:
+Sven Sommer; Universitat Tübingen, Germany:

-"WAC seemed like a good choice to me because it was close to lots of big cities like Washington D.C., New York or Philadelphia.
-Furthermore, WAC offered a wide range of interesting classes and had a beautiful campus.
+"WAC offered a wide range of interesting classes and had a beautiful campus.
 The best thing about WAC [was] I met so many interesting, open, friendly and fun people from all over the world.
 They shaped the most exciting semester of my life.
 I am still in contact with lots of them, which makes it feel like my international experience never really ended.